 Many of you reading this have heard about the difference between physical custody and legal custody.
 Briefly, physical custody means how many overnights the kids spend in each of their parents’ homes each year.
 Legal custody is the authority parents have to make choices for their minor children, such as for medical and dental care, what church they attend, school and athletic choices, etc. When moms and dads are married and living under the same roof, they are, as a matter of law, already joint legal custodians of their children.
 They have this authority because they are parents, not because they are a married couple.
 They brought their children into the world jointly, they make decisions regarding these same children jointly.
 Neither mom nor dad is more important than the other when it comes to decisions about their children.
 They raise their children together, and so they necessarily share decision-making power for their children.
 Now unless parents divorce because one of them is such a terrible parent that he or she cannot be trusted to make decisions in their children’s best interest, there is no reason to take this joint decision-making power away just because the parents divorce.

 Yet even when two good, fit parents divorce, the issue of who has the power to make these decisions can arise.
 If your marriage is breaking up over nothing to do with your parental fitness or that of your spouse, why would they need to be any change in your joint legal custodial status?
 Why should either one of you be given more power than the other to make choices regarding your children’s upbringing and welfare?
-Courts will tell you that tie-breaking authority is awarded to one parent so that the parents won’t waste their money coming back to court all the time to settle arguments between then.
+Courts and attorneys may tell you that tie-breaking authority is awarded to one parent so that the parents won’t waste their money coming back to court all the time to settle arguments between then.
 Parents who want tie-breaking authority will tell you they want to spare the children being caught up in the middle of parental disputes.
-Neither one of them is being completely honest.
+Neither one of them is being completely forthcoming with you.